-Kirsty Gomersal, DAC Beachcroft & HM Assistant Coroner for West Yorkshire, and Ray Cooke, Head of Construction Sector Safety Unit from Health & Safety Executive (HSE), will involve delegates in an interactive scenario where a person has fell from a tower.
+Kirsty Gomersal, Partner at law business, DAC Beachcroft and HM Assistant Coroner for West Yorkshire; and Ray Cooke, Head of Construction Sector Safety Unit from Health & Safety Executive (HSE) will involve delegates in an interactive scenario where a person has fallen from a tower.
 As an experienced advocate who regularly represents organisations and individuals in prosecutions by organisations like the HSE and local authorities, Kirsty can share valuable insight from her experiences.
-Ray's extensive experience will also give insight into the HSE's role in the aftermath of an accident.
+Ray's extensive experience will also explain the HSE's role in the aftermath of an accident.

 Changes to EN 1004: We need to talk about its impact

-The standard for mobile access towers will change following a recent revision, which will affect manufacturers, suppliers, users, specifiers and those responsible for work at height on site.
+The standard for mobile access towers is changing following a recent revision, which will affect manufacturers, suppliers, users, specifiers and those responsible for height safety.

-Discover how these changes will impact users, specifiers, managers, and safety professionals, with a panel of industry experts.
+Discover how these changes will impact users, specifiers, managers, and safety professionals.

 From the Ground Up: The untold story of PASMA

-PASMA Auditor, Paul Pritchard, will take delegates back in time by exploring the evolution of PASMA and the tower industry, and what our past will tell about our future.
+PASMA Auditor, Paul Pritchard, will take delegates back in time by exploring the evolution of PASMA and the tower industry, and how lessons learned from the past can help shape the future.

 No Falls Foundation Charity Dinner